-T-9 LADWP shall coordinate in advance with City of Los Angeles Department of Transportation (LADOT), City of Burbank, and the Metropolitan Transportation Authority (Metro) to avoid restricting movements of public transportation.
+T-9 LADWP shall coordinate in advance with City of Burbank to avoid restricting movements of public transportation.
 Notification shall include proposed locations, nature, timing, and duration of any construction activities and any access restrictions that could impact existing bus stops and service routes.
 The Traffic Construction Management Plan (Mitigation Measure T-1) shall include details regarding public transportation coordination and procedures.
-Copies of the plan shall be provided to the LADOT, City of Burbank, and Metro.
+Copies of the plan shall be provided to the City of Burbank.